Justin-Sniesak/Justin-Sniesak/README.md

 I currently reside in the Seattle metro area and absolutely love it here.

-**Ideal roles:** SRE, Platform Engineer, or Cloud DevOps Engineer, L4 level.
+**Ideal roles:** SRE or Platform Engineer.

-**Primary technological focus:** Kubernetes, Go, GCP, Prometheus, GitHub Actions, Backstage, ArgoCD, Istio, Cilium
+**Primary technological focus:** Kubernetes, Go, GCP, Prometheus, GitOps, Backstage, ArgoCD, Istio, Cilium.

 I am active on here and LinkedIn almost daily, as I am passionate about working in both GCP and with cloud native technologies.
 It's not work if you enjoy what you do, right?